Will Liverman

 Will Liverman (born May 10, 1988) is an American operatic baritone, described by NPR as 'a new, exciting voice in the opera world'.
 He has performed in several roles at the Metropolitan Opera.

 Education

-Liverman holds a Master of Music degree from The Juilliard School where he was a student of Cynthia Hoffmann, and a Bachelor of Music degree from Wheaton College in Illinois.
+Liverman holds a Master of Music degree from The Juilliard School, where he was a student of Cynthia Hoffmann, and a Bachelor of Music degree from Wheaton College in Illinois.

 He is an alumnus of the Ryan Opera Center.

 Career

 Opera

-Liverman's major operatic appearances to date include playing the lead in the Metropolitan Opera's 2021 production of Fire Shut Up in My Bones.
+Liverman's major operatic appearances to date include playing Malcolm X in the Metropolitan Opera's 2023 production of X, The Life and Times of Malcolm X, music by Anthony Davis, libretto by Thulani Davis; the lead in the Metropolitan Opera's 2021 production of Fire Shut Up in My Bones.
 The production, which opened the 2021–2022 season, featured an all-black cast, and was the first opera by a black composer to be performed at the Metropolitan Opera.
 Liverman retained the role in the 2022 Lyric Opera of Chicago production of the same opera.